ThomasHunt96/FabFlee/doc/TutorialAcled2Locations.rst

 ========================================================
-Automation for creating a locations .csv from ACLED Data
+Automation for creating a locations.csv from ACLED Data
 ========================================================

 | By using the ``fabsim process_acled`` command it is possible to construct a locations.csv file using data from `acleddata.com <https://www.acleddata.com>`_  for use in FabFlee simulations.
 The locations.csv will be in the following format: